MikeMasiello/osTicket-Prereqs/README.md

 <img src="https://i.imgur.com/jqXym3Q.png" height="50%" width="50%" alt="register PHP "/>

 14.)
-Once those extensions enabled in IIS, rename one of the files in our osTicket folder.
+Once those extensions are enabled in IIS, rename one of the files in the osTicket folder.
 Go into the file explorer and search for C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php

 Rename the ost-sampleconfig.php to ost-config.php
-Refresh the osTicket site in your browse, observe the changes Now that we have renamed the files, right click on the file and go to properties.
+Refresh the osTicket site in your browse, observe the changes After the files have been renamed, right click on the file and go to properties.
 From there click security, click on advance, and disable the inheritance.
 We will select Remove all inherited permissions from this object.

 Add new permissions.
 Click Add